Skip to main content

 Get Started: What to Expect?

-Following your consent, you’ll be invited to a screening visit at our clinical research site.
-During this initial visit, we will ask questions about your medical history, perform physical exams, and run lab tests to further assess your eligibility.
-If you meet all study requirements, you will be officially enrolled in the clinical trial.
+If your child qualifies, you will be invited to review and sign an Informed Consent Form (ICF), which outlines all study procedures, possible benefits, and any associated risks.
+Next, your child or teen will be scheduled for a screening visit at our clinical research site.
+During this visit, our team will review your child’s medical history, perform a physical exam, and run lab tests to confirm eligibility.
+If all study requirements are met, your child will be officially enrolled in the trial.

 Condition: